crookedneighbor/markdown-it-link-attributes/README.md

 _Differences in browser._ If you load script directly into the page, without a package system, the module will add itself globally as `window.markdownitLinkAttributes`.

+## Testing

+This plugin is tested against markdown-it @ 6,7,8 and latest

 ## License